kmsec-uk/favicon-hash.kmsec.uk/README.md

 }
 ```

 Get the favicon hash from a file through POST request.
-The response is the favicon hash:
+The response is the favicon hash, MD5, and SHA256 of the submitted file:

 ```bash
 curl --data-binary @favicon.ico https://favicon-hash.kmsec.uk/file/